-When it comes to your Ex, it’s all too easy to hold on to bitterness, especially when it feels justified.
-Most people don’t blame you and many jump right in and join you.
-Sadly, your bad feelings don’t hurt your Ex, but science says they have a real and lasting negative effect on you.
+For many of us, it’s all too easy to hold on to bitterness, especially when it feels justified.
+Sadly, your bad feelings don’t hurt your Ex, but science says they have a real and lasting negative impact on you.
 You don’t deserve that.
 What you DO deserve is the peace of mind that comes with acceptance and, when you’re ready, forgiveness.

 Yet, we often resist forgiveness because of a misunderstanding about what it means.
-Don’t let one of these myths is holding you back from letting it go and moving on.
+Don’t let one of these myths hold you back from letting it go and moving on.

 Myth 1: Forgiving Condones Bad Behavior

-It can seem counterintuitive to forgive someone for past, or ongoing, bad behavior.
+It can seem counterintuitive to forgive your Ex for past, or ongoing, bad behavior.
 It may feel a little like you’re condoning it or trivializing its impact on you and others in the fall-out zone, like your kids.
 You’re not.
 Forgiving your Ex doesn’t let him or her off the hook or condone their actions.
 It doesn’t release them from legal or financial accountabilities.
 It doesn’t excuse them from the consequences of their actions.
 And, it doesn’t mean that you don’t get to set and hold strong boundaries about what you will allow and what you won’t.
 Letting go of your hurt, helplessness and anger in no way implies that what happened was OK with you.

 Myth 2: Forgiving Someone Means Making Peace with Them